 Meet Dorito!
 This little nacho cheese colored fella was a stray pulled from a shelter.
 Little Dorito was severely thin & matted, as well as vision impaired.
 Here is an update from his foster mom:

-This is a guy that would be great in a home with older kids or adults only.
 I would not recommend him if you have stability problems as he stays right with you, so you need to be aware of where you are walking.
 He is NOT aggressive, and the only concern with smaller children is that they could startle him or fall over him as he doesn't realize how close he is or that he should move over.
 He is a sweet little guy that is looking for that special family to shower his love on and receive it in return.
 He doesn't play fetch, but he will walk with you (not at a real fast pace as he loves to sniff) and be absolutely loyal and grateful for the love and kindness of a forever home.

-His adoption fee is just $200.
+His adoption fee is just $150.